JupyterHub Advanced Tools

 JupyterLab🔗

 JupyterLab is available from the Apps menu.
-It allows to run Jupyter notebooks interacting with Modelon Impact.
+It allows running Jupyter notebooks to interact with Modelon Impact.
 For more information about JupyterLab, see the JupyterLab documentation.

 Run a Jupyter Notebook🔗